GIScience/gis-training-resource-center/content/Wiki/en_qgis_visualisation_wiki.md

 You can categorize the continuous values into classes and assign a colour ramp
 ```

 The following map shows the most populated States of Nigeria using a graduated colour categorization.
-These types of maps are called __Coropleth maps__.
+These types of maps are called __choropleth maps__.

 ```{figure} ../../fig/en_map_design_example_variable_ranges.png
 ---